Laboratory-Imaging/GA3-examples/NIS_v7.00/10-4x_cells/README.md

 - **Confluence / Coverage** – compatible with **HeLa, CHO-K1, A431, Neuro-2a, COS, and HepG2**.
 - **Cell Count and Single-cell Morphology** – compatible with **HeLa and CHO-K1**.
 Occasional merging of closely contacting CHO-K1 cells may affect cell count and morphology measurements of the affected objects.
-- **Image quality** – segmentation performance may be affected by imaging artifacts or structures with image characteristics similar to cells.
+- **Image quality** – low or uneven contrast, imaging artifacts, or other structures similar to cells may affect segmentation.
+- **Local Contrast** – may improve segmentation in images with low or uneven contrast
 - **Other cell lines or acquisition conditions** – performance has not been evaluated and should be verified before quantitative use.